Last updated August 19, 2020

 What we do with the information you provide to us

-We will only use any information you provide for the purpose you gave it to Dental Fear Central.
+We will only use any personal information you provide for the purpose you gave it to Dental Fear Central.
 For example, if you join our forum, we will only use it for forum-related activities.
 You can choose yourself how much or how little contact you would like from us.
 In your user profile, go to “Preferences” to choose what sort of email alerts (if any) you would like to get.

 If you wish to unsubscribe from the Dental Fear Central forum or from our newsletter, please click the “unsubscribe” link contained in the email to unsubscribe.
 Or let us us know by using our contact form which can be found here.